van-truong/GeneGPT_OpenRouter/README.md

   --mask 111111
 ```

 You can specify any OpenRouter model with the --model flag.
-If none is specified, the script defaults to openai/gpt-4o
+If none is specified, the script defaults to openai/gpt-4o.
+Check out the available models here: https://openrouter.ai/